How to Set Up SSH Keys for GitHub (Mac, Linux and Windows)

 ssh-keygen -t ed25519 -C "[email protected]"

-Follow the same prompts as above.
-Keys are saved to C:\Users\YourName\.ssh\.
+Same prompts as above.
+Keys land in C:\Users\YourName\.ssh\.

 Get-WindowsCapability -Online | Where-Object Name -like 'OpenSSH*'